laverya/kots/hack/airgap_bundle/usage.md

 Positional Arguments

-KOTS_REGISTRY_URL -- the url to a registry to use KOTS_NAMESPACE -- the name of an existing namespace to deploy into KOTS_IMAGE_PULL_SECRET_NAME -- the name of an existing image pull secret to use for pulling from the private registry
+KOTS_REGISTRY_URL -- the url to a registry to use, with any path attached KOTS_NAMESPACE -- the name of an existing namespace to deploy into KOTS_IMAGE_PULL_SECRET_NAME -- the name of an existing image pull secret to use for pulling from the private registry

 Optional Arguments:

 KOTS_REGISTRY_USERNAME -- optional, username to push images.
-Leave blank if this workstation already had `docker push access` KOTS_REGISTRY_PASSWORD -- optional, password to push images.
-Leave blank if this workstation already had `docker push access` KOTS_REGISTRY_NAMESPACE -- optional, a slash-prefixed registry namespace, e.g. "/app-images"
+Leave blank if this workstation already had docker push access KOTS_REGISTRY_PASSWORD -- optional, password to push images.
+Leave blank if this workstation already had docker push access

 ```